tsaekao/npm-demo/API.md

 ### types.STRING : <code>string</code>
 String rules per qualifiers:

-- REQUIRED: Must be a non-empty string.
+- REQUIRED: Must be a non-empty string, unless an argument allows it.
-- EXPECTED | OPTIONAL: May be an empty string.
+- EXPECTED | OPTIONAL: May be an empty string, unless an argument disallows it.
+  Note that a value `null` (for EXPECTED) or `undefined` (for OPTIONAL) will not be subject to any restrictions imposed by arguments (i.e. the arguments will be ignored; for example, `rtv.verify(null, [EXPECTED, STRING, {min: 1}])` would _pass_ verification because `null` is permitted with this qualifier).

 In all cases, the value must be a string [primitive](#rtvref.types.primitives).
  Note that `new String('hello') !== 'hello'` because the former is an _object_, not a string.